 The infrastructure behind proactive and predictive QA organizations requires consistent, scalable, and simple-to-deploy environments.

 Modern cloud infrastructure allows for rapid spin up and provisioning, resulting in simple scaling.
 This lends well to matching numerous customer environments, performance testing, and integration testing.
-At lower cost and rapid delivery, cloud-based infrastructure and test tools are fundamental to predictive and proactive QA.
+At the lower cost and rapid delivery, cloud-based infrastructure and test tools are fundamental to predictive and proactive QA.

 Additionally, test tools, where typically niche, compartmentalized, and heavily customized, should be standardized across the organization to lead to consistent results, org-to-org, individual-to-individual, and group-to-group.
-Individual testers with their own special scripts and best practices will have their practices shared and integrated into standard procedure.
+Individual testers with their own special scripts and best practices will have their practices shared and integrated into the standard procedure.

 Step 5: Continuous Integration and Delivery

 In order to facilitate ongoing QA, developers need to integrate code into the repository multiple times per day.
-Continuous integration and delivery rules the roost.
+Continuous integration and delivery rule the roost.
 You can see our article and white paper on this topic for more information.

-Automation follows to compile and build the application, automating deployment of code.
+Automation follows to compile and build the application, automating the deployment of code.
 This enables a continuous development model providing constant and immediate feedback across the entire delivery process.